 T8 is the interface between the SCEF and the SCS/AS.
 SCEF exposed network services can be accessed by SCS/AS through APIs over T8 interface.
 In the indirect model, the SCS and the Application Server hosting Application(s) can be collocated.

-For the roaming scenario, the MTC-IWF shall have the connection with HSS and SMS-SC within the home network only and with serving SGSN/MME/MSC in the visited network as shown in the figure 4.2-1b.

 The Service Capability Exposure Function (SCEF) is the key entity within the 3GPP architecture for service capability exposure that provides a means to securely expose the services and capabilities provided by 3GPP network interfaces.
 In standalone MTC-IWF deployment, MTC-IWF functionality (e.g. T4 triggering) is made available to the SCS/AS via the Tsp interface.
 In certain deployments, the MTC-IWF may be co-located with the SCEF in which case MTC-IWF functionality is exposed to the SCS/AS via T8 interface (i.e. API).
 In deployments where MTC-IWF is not co-located with SCEF, interactions between MTC-IWF and SCEF are left up to the implementation.

 The trust domain (see figure 4.2-2) cover entities that are protected by adequate network domain security.
 The entities and interfaces within the trust domain may all be within one operator's control, or some may be controlled by a trusted business partner which has a trust relationship with the operator e.g. another operator or a 3rd party.
 The security requirements for the trust domain are out of scope of this specification.